AmberWilkie/fundamentals-workshop/workshop_main.md

 ### Complicating shit

 So you've seen an array and you've seen a hash.
-The tricky part is when things get really complicated.
+Sometimes things can get really complicated.
 You can have arrays inside of hashes and hashes inside of arrays.
 And hashes inside of hashes inside of hashes.
 Javascript has no problem with this:

 ```javascript
 a = {key: "value"};